Jedediah Huntington: Military career

 When the Continental Army was reorganized as the "Continental Line" at the beginning of 1777, Colonel Huntington was placed in command of the 1st Regiment.
-In early April the Connecticut regiments were ordered to Peekskill to join the NY and New England troops for the season.
+In early April, the Connecticut regiments were ordered to Peekskill to join the NY and New England troops for the season.
 As they were getting organized, the enemy launched the Battle of Ridgefield (also known as the Battle of Danbury) in which Huntington's regiment fought and after that they moved to Peekskill.
 On May 12, Huntington was promoted to Brigadier general and placed in command of a brigade consisting of three Connecticut regiments.
 The Connecticut "line" stayed in Peekskill except for a few excursions.
 Huntington was ordered to move in support of Washington in the Battle of Brandywine, but the battle was over before they arrived.
 The Connecticut units were not used in the Saratoga campaign, so Washington moved them from Peekskill to join him at Valley Forge and they spent the bitter winter there.

-In the spring of 1778 the troops were trained by Gen. Steuben before moving out in June to follow the British out of Philadelphia.
+In the spring of 1778, the troops were trained by Gen. Steuben before moving out in June to follow the British out of Philadelphia.
 General Huntington's brigade was part of the main line after Gen. Lee's retreat at the Battle of Monmouth.
-Starting on the 4th of July in Brunswick, NJ he was a member of the court-martial of Gen. Lee.
+Starting on the 4th of July in New Brunswick, he was a member of the court-martial of Gen. Lee.
 At the winter camp in White Plains Gen. Huntington was placed in command of the four regiments in the 2nd Brigade of the Connecticut Division.
 Washington then moved Huntington's Brigade to Redding for the remainder of the winter.

 Huntington's Brigade was ordered out of Redding in May 1779 and sent to the Hudson River.
 In June it was encamped in the highlands on the east side of the river opposite West Point and here they continued construction of three redoubts that had previously been started.
 In response to Tryon's Raid the entire Connecticut division was ordered to move as quickly as possible in response, but it arrived after Tryon had sailed and they missed the opportunity to defend their own state.
 About 21 October, the enemy destroyed and abandoned their posts at Stony and Verplanck's Points, so the Connecticut Line was ordered to those locations, where they began repairs.
 With winter again approaching, the Connecticut units were ordered in mid-November to Morristown to camp with the main army.